 In 2017, a two-tier franchise tax methodology was implemented for domestic Delaware corporations that qualify for the maximum tax rate.
-In each calendar year, the Secretary of State shall compile a list of each corporation that as of December 1:
+As of December 1 of each calendar year, the Secretary of State shall compile a list of each corporation that as of such date, met the criteria of a large corporate filer as follows:

-(1) Had a class or series of stock listed on a national securities exchange; and

-(2) Reported in its financial statements prepared in accordance with United States generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS) and included in its most recent annual report filed with the United States Securities and Exchange Commission or any similar agency outside the United States with responsibility for enforcing securities laws or serving as a public repository for the corporation's financial disclosures, both of the following:

-a.
-Consolidated annual gross revenues equal to or greater than \$750,000,000 or consolidated assets equal to or greater than \$750,000,000; and b.
+- (1) Had a class or series of stock listed on a national securities exchange; and - (2) Reported in its financial statements prepared in accordance with United States generally accepted accounting principles (GAAP) or International Financial Reporting Standards (IFRS) and included in its most recent annual report filed with the United States Securities and Exchange Commission or any similar agency outside the United States with responsibility for enforcing securities laws or serving as a public repository for the corporation's financial disclosures, both of the following: - a.
+Consolidated annual gross revenues equal to or greater than \$750,000,000 or consolidated assets equal to or greater than \$750,000,000; and - b.
 Consolidated annual gross revenues not less than \$250,000,000 and consolidated assets not less than \$250,000,000; provided that if the corporation's financial statements are reported in a currency other than United States dollars, then, for purposes of measuring the amount of revenues and assets set forth therein, such amounts shall be converted into United States dollars using the applicable spot exchange rate for value established by Bloomberg as of the last day of the corporation's most recently completed fiscal year.